lpalgarvio/gitlabhq/doc/install/installation.md

 ## 2.1 Install from repo

-In the latest versions of Debian, you can install Ruby 1.9.x directly from the repo.
+In the latest versions of Debian and Ubuntu, you can install Ruby 1.9.x directly from the repo.

-Debian 7/Wheezy:
+Debian 7/Wheezy, Ubuntu 12.10/Quantal and 13.04/Raring:

     sudo apt-get install -y ruby ruby-dev

-Debian 6/Squeeze:
+Debian 6/Squeeze, Ubuntu 10.04/Lucid LTS and 12.04/Precise LTS:

     sudo apt-get install -y ruby1.9.1 ruby1.9.1-dev

+Update alternatives for Ruby and RubyGems, and confirm version:

+    sudo update-alternatives --config ruby
+    sudo update-alternatives --config gem
+    ruby --version

 Then install the Bundler Gem:

     sudo gem install bundler --no-ri --no-rdoc

 ## 2.2 Install from source